-Here’s everything you need to know about the ALGS tournament structure.
+Here’s everything you need to know about the ALGS and its tournament structure.

 What is the ALGS?